 The more I use it, the more I realise what an amazing program it is.
 It's so easy to pick up enough of the basics to knock out passable tracks (hey, I spent the first 6 months or so just writing symphonies on it - because I could) but even 5, 6 years later, I'm still finding new tricks on it.

 (Have just read Nabisco's geeky sentence and had mine own "oooh, what does that do?" moment.)

-― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Saturday, 5 June 2010 08:30 (seven years ago) Permalink
+― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Saturday, 5 June 2010 08:30 (eight years ago) Permalink

 It's just a fluttery stepped filter effect, but I always liked starting songs by randomizing the steps and seeing what kinds of rhythms came out.
 (Instead of, you know, just opening and closing the filter on 8th notes or something.)

 ― oɔsıqɐu (nabisco), Sunday, 6 June 2010 16:50 (eight years ago) Permalink

 Nothing teribly interesting happened when I tried this Nabisco - I think I must have done it wrong.
 Youre plugging a module into the envelope filter's freq CV and controlling this on the Matrix Curve CV right?

 ― village idiot (dog latin), Monday, 7 June 2010 09:21 (eight years ago) Permalink